 Remote and untouched – that’s the drawcard of Seychelles’ Outer Islands.
 It’s about discreet service, barefoot luxury, azure waters and an amazing overall experience.
 We’re sure that David Attenborough would never want to leave this paradise!

 We always recommend Blue Safari Seychelles to our guests.
 The company was launched in 2018 by Alphonse Island to allow people to explore these small islands and fragile atolls of the Outer Islands.

 Our director Sean Kritzinger visited Alphonse Island (part of Blue Safari Seychelles) in December 2017.
-He raved about it.
+He says,

 “A stay at Alphonse Island is not like a stay at your typical luxury resort.
 It’s much more ‘real’.
 Alphonse is almost totally self-sufficient.
 They have carved their own runway onto the island, use solar power and have a desalination plant.”